zhiyinglei/iseeku/README.md

 4. in the project root directory, run 'npm install'
 5. run 'node app.js' to start the application.

-Any problem please contact me with zhiyinglei@yahoo.com.
-Enjoy.
+Please contact me with any questions or comments you may have.
+E-mail: zhiyinglei@yahoo.com

 Demo:
 http://map.hoyee.com/
 (Please Use Chrome and Firefox for best result)